TahreemArif/Optimizing-ML-Pipeline-In-Azure/README.md

 ## Future work

 In this project, Accuracy is used as the primary metric of performance.
 However, accuracy is not a very good metric of performance for classification problems when there is class imbalance in the dataset.
-In future we can use better performance metrics such as precision, recall.
+In future we can use SMOTE technique to handle class imbalance, alongwith better performance metrics such as precision, recall to determine whether the model is not overfitting and performing well.